What Is Zoloft Used For?

 - “Electric-shock-like” sensations

-Despite the drug industry downplaying potential addiction and dependence, the overall medical consensus advises slowly weaning off antidepressants like Zoloft, rather than abruptly stopping.
+Despite the drug industry downplaying potential addiction and dependence, the overall medical consensus advises slowly weaning off antidepressant medications like Zoloft, rather than abruptly stopping.

 Does Zoloft Cause Permanent Damage?